FLClab/gym-sted/README.md

 ### Gym

-We recommend using a `Python` environment.
+We recommend using a new `Python` environment.
 ```bash
 conda create -n gym-sted python=3.10
 conda activate gym-sted